RomainGehrig/AppliedDataAnalysis/project/report/report.md

 ![](hist-lrens.png)

-The illustration of the number of tweets per 1000 voters was chosen to show where the tech-savy users are, in this case around Zurich and Geneva and we don't think this is a coincidence that those cities are international ones!
+The illustration of the number of tweets per 1000 voters was chosen to show where the tech-savy users are, in this case around Zurich and Geneva and we don't think this is a coincidence that those cities are the most international in Switzerland.

+(Note: the map layers are opaque, so you can toggle each to compare easily between those.)

 <iframe src="lrens_tweets.html" width="100%" height="400px"></iframe>

-Both Twitter and the Swiss population approve this law!
+We can see that both Twitter and the Swiss population approve this law!

 <iframe src="lrens_sentiment.html" width="100%" height="400px"></iframe>